(日本語のウェブサイトはこちらから)

 Personal Insights

 I consider myself to have three hometowns.
-I was born in Nagoya, Japan’s third-largest city, nestled between Tokyo and Osaka.
-I spent two formative decades in Kyoto and a year in Stirling, Scotland, which collectively shaped my academic perspective.
+I was born in Nagoya, Japan’s third-largest city, which is located between Tokyo and Osaka.
+I then spent two decades in Kyoto, Japan, and a year in Stirling, Scotland, both of which shaped my academic perspective.

 Interests Outside Academia

 Beyond academia, I am an avid cyclist, maintaining five bikes for various purposes.
-I also enjoy running, driving, and following professional cycling and motor racing.
-Cooking is another passion of mine, particularly experimenting with recipes from Jamie Oliver’s cookbooks.
-Music is also a passion of mine; I play various instruments and enjoy listening to a wide range of genres.
+I also enjoy running, driving, and following professional cycling and Formula 1.
+Music is another passion of mine; I play various instruments and enjoy listening to a wide range of genres, though my favorite is electronic dance music!

 During my stay in Scotland, I was exposed to the burgeoning podcast scene and have been actively involved in podcasting since 2008, producing several shows across various topics and formats.